 Many automatic venting systems are ideal options for those who are not around to manage the greenhouse all throughout the day.

 Exhaust fans are another possibility for venting excess air, though whether or not they are a wise choice for any situation, in particular, deserves research.

 Pest control equipment

-There are various methodologies for effective pest control; some that use chemicals and others that use biology.
+No list of greenhouse equipment would be complete without items for pest control.
+There are various methodologies for effective pest control.
+There are some that use chemicals and others that use biology.